-It's almost Thanksgiving time again and you know what that means — going back home to get grilled by your extended family, reuniting with old friends, and maybe getting blackout drunk.
+It's almost Thanksgiving and you know what that means: going back home to get grilled by your extended family, reuniting with old friends, and maybe getting blackout drunk.

 Making a new tradition that isn't focused on binge drinking